mluckcuck/mluckcuck.github.io/_posts/2018-10-03-interviews.md

 I came away from this interview buoyed and confident, happy that I'd done well.
 If I didn't get the job, at least I'd done my best at the interview.
 They very quickly offered me the job and I had a lot of fun putting together the course and teaching it.
 Feel free to [download](/files/Computer_Coding_For_Beginners.zip) the content of this course.

-It as unfortunate that it was only a part-time job, it also didn't start until the next term.
+It was unfortunate that it was only a part-time job, it also didn't start until the next term.
 So, my job hunt continued.

 ## Company 3